 There has been no material change and commitment affecting the financial performance ofthe Company which occurred between the end of the financial year of the Company to whichthe financial statements relate and the date of this Report.

 During the year under review the Company has neither accepted nor renewed any depositsfrom the public within the meaning of Section 73 of the Companies Act 2013 and TheCompanies (Acceptance of Deposits) Rules 2014.

 Safety Health and Environment

-Safety as well as Health and Well-being of employees is an important issue for theCompany.
-New initiatives were introduced on building a safe working environment for ourwomen employees.
-Many health awareness activities too were carried out throughout theyear.
+Safety Health and well-being of employees is an important matter for the Company.
+Newinitiatives were introduced on building a safe working environment for our employees.
+Manyhealth awareness activities were carried out throughout the year.

 Human Resources and Employee Relations

 The Company is committed to provide career opportunities for its employees and enabletheir growth and development.
 Further there is a focus on hiring medical and pharmacygraduates to strengthen the scientific orientation in the workforce.
 Training programmesto strengthen scientific and technical knowledge of the employees were extensivelyimplemented across the businesses.